kirenz/ds-python/_sources/docs/process.md

 1. Identify use case: Use the business model canvas.
 2. Frame the problem: Provide a statement of what is to be learned and how decisions should be made.
-3. Identify variables or labels: for structured data problems, we need to identify potentially relevant variables; for unstructured problems, we need to define labels.
+3. Identify variables or labels: for structured data problems, we need to identify potentially relevant variables; for unstructured data problems, we need to define labels.
 4. Define success metrics: Write down your metrics for success and failure with the data science project.
 :::